shihaoji/wordrank/README.md

 * Install Intel Parallel Studio XE Cluster Edition (i.e., Intel compiler, OpenMP, MPI and MKL. [free copies](https://software.intel.com/en-us/qualify-for-free-software) are available for some users)
 * Enable Intel C++ development environment

+To be installed if custom install option is chosen

+architecture: Intel64 (IA-32 not used)
+Intel C++ Compiler
+Intel Fortran Compiler
+Intel MKL for C/C++
+Intel MKL for Fortran
+LAPACK 95
+Intel MPI Library
+GNU GDB

 Under ```~/intel/bin``` we’ll see the executables like ifort and icc.
 Rather than always load the libraries, we can create a file ```~/intel.sh``` with contents:
 ```
 . ~/intel/bin/compilervars.sh intel64